riccardotornesello/ca-ez-manager/README.md

-# CA Manager
+# CA Ez Manager

-CA Manager is a command-line tool designed to simplify the management and usage of personalized Certificate Authorities (CA) for developers and system administrators.
+CA Ez (Easy) Manager is a command-line tool designed to simplify the management and usage of personalized Certificate Authorities (CA) for developers and system administrators.

 ## Installation